Rudolph Hass

-Rudolph Gustav Hass (June 5, 1892 – October 24, 1952) was an American mail carrier and amateur horticulturist who first grew the Hass avocado, the source of 95% of California avocados grown commercially today.
+Rudolph "Rudie" Gustav Hass (June 5, 1892 – October 24, 1952) was an American mail carrier and horticulturist who first grew the Hass avocado, the source of 95% of California avocados grown commercially today.

 Life before 1925

-Rudolph Gustav Hass was born in Milwaukee, Wisconsin on June 5, 1892, to Henry C. Hass and Alma F. Hass (née Zergman).
-Known as Rudie, Hass quit school after finishing 10th grade at age 15 and went to work.
+Rudolph Gustav Hass was born on June 5, 1892, in Milwaukee, Wisconsin, to parents Henry C. Hass (1860–1935) and Alma F. Hass (née Zergman, 1856–1936).
+Hass quit school after finishing 10th grade at age 15 and went to work.

-Hass met Elizabeth Schuette in 1918 at a 4th of July church picnic.
+Hass met Elizabeth Schuette (1899–1997) in 1918 at a 4th of July church picnic.
 He was involved in a mission working with children on weekends and asked Elizabeth if she could play the piano for his ministry at the mission.
 She agreed and thus their courtship began.
 They were married about a year later on February 8, 1919, in Milwaukee, Wisconsin.
 The family moved to Pasadena, California in 1923.

 Hass got a job as a door-to-door salesman in 1923, first selling "Real Silk Hose" (socks and ties for men), then selling Maytag washing machines.
-In 1925 Hass got a job with the Pasadena Post Office making 25 cents per hour.
+In 1925, Hass got a job with the United States Post Office in Pasadena making 25 cents per hour.
 That was before mail truck routes, so Hass carried the heavy mail sack every day on his route for ten years until he was given a car route due to his failing heart.

 Discovery of the Hass avocado

 After reading a magazine article illustrating an avocado tree with dollar bills hanging from it in 1925, Hass used all the money he had, plus a loan from his sister, Ida Hass, to buy a small acre and a half avocado grove at 430 West Road La Habra Heights, California.
 The trees were old Fuerte avocados with 2 or 3 Lyon as well as a few Pueblas and Nabals.
 The Fuerte was the best avocado available at that time, but Hass could not afford to buy more trees, so he decided to cut down many of the old trees and have them grafted over to Fuerte with new bud wood.

-Hass hired a professional grafter named Mr. Caulkins, who advised Mr. Hass to buy avocado seeds from a nursery owned by Mr. Rideout and grow his own seedlings and then have them grafted to the Fuerte variety.
+Hass hired a professional grafter named Caulkins, who advised Hass to buy avocado seeds from a nursery owned by A.R.
+Rideout from Whittier, California and grow his own seedlings and then have them grafted to the Fuerte variety.
 Hass agreed and followed his advice.
 He planted the rest of the grove on 12 ft centers with three seeds in each hole.
 Cuttings from existing Fuerte trees were grafted onto the strongest of the three newly planted trees from each hole.
 All but three of the grafts 'took' and new Fuerte trees grew out of the new seedlings.
-Mr. Caulkins re-grafted those three trees.
+Caulkins re-grafted those three trees.
 Then he re-grafted the one tree that had rejected the second graft.
 Again it did not take.
-Hass was ready to give up and asked Mr. Caulkins to chop it down, but Mr. Caulkins told him it was a good strong tree and advised Hass to "just leave it alone and see what happens."
+Hass was ready to give up and asked Caulkins to chop it down, but Caulkins told him it was a good strong tree and advised Hass to "just leave it alone and see what happens."